Nanda Master'nka Chatasali

 Nanda Master’nka Chatasali (English: Nanda School of Tradition) is a hybrid documentary film directed by Pranab Kumar Aich.
 It is produced by Abhaya Pati under the banner of Abhismita films.
-The film narrates the journey of Indian Centenarian Free Educationist Nanda Prusty's unwavering commitment and selflessness towards the people of his village.
+The film narrates the journey of Indian centenarian free educationist Nanda Prusty's unwavering commitment and selflessness towards the people of his village.

-The film world premiered at the 29th Kolkata International Film Festival on 7 December 2023, where it competed in the Asian Select (NETPAC Award) Category.
+The film premiered at the 29th Kolkata International Film Festival on 7 December 2023, where it competed in the Asian Select (NETPAC Award) category.
+The film was theatrically released in India on 12th December 2025.
 Official trailer and poster of the film was launched at Bharat Pavilion at the 77th Cannes Film Festival, 2024.